 Moody's and Standard & Poor's are independent credit rating services that analyze the financial health of bond issuers.
 The ratings they assign help investors assess how likely an issuer is to be able to make principal and interest payments to bondholders.

-An unusually high yield relative to similar bonds often indicates the market is anticipating a downgrade or perceives that bond to have more risk than others and has traded its price down and increased its yield.
-One potential exception is municipal bonds, where buyers often pay a premium for familiar bonds that may have higher yields from smaller—but still creditworthy—issuers.
+An unusually high yield relative to similar bonds often indicates the market is anticipating a downgrade or perceives that bond to have more risk than others, and has traded its price down and increased its yield.
+Municipal bonds can be an exception.
+Some well‑known muni issuers offer high coupons and trade at premium prices, which lowers their yield‑to‑maturity.
+Still, investors sometimes favor these familiar, highly rated issues over smaller but still creditworthy alternatives.

 5. Keep callable bonds out of your ladder